 Freedom Park was built so that the Bicentennial Barge would have a place to land in Schenectady County in 1976.
 The former dumping ground for unset concrete and discarded construction materials was transformed into a lovely amphitheater and stage on the banks of the Mohawk River; an idyllic setting for the production of “Ballad for Americans.”
 After a wonderful summer of historical and patriotic festivities, soon to be Mayor Dennis Madden, realized that Scotia now had a fine performance venue – and no plans to use it in the future.
 Thus was born the Freedom Park Foundation.

-A new stage was constructed in 1998 and named the “Dennis F. Madden Stage.”
-It included storage and space for a dressing room as well as a roof over the performance space.
+A new stage was constructed in 1998 which included storage and space for a dressing room, as well as a roof over the performance space.
 The Glenville Rotary club finished and furnished the dressing room interior.
 An all-weather dance floor was added in 2000 and a back-stage lavatory for performers was built with a Wright Foundation grant in 2001.
 In 2010, the Scotia Rotary club built a covered platform for the sound equipment at the top of the amphitheater.

-The free summer programs have increased from 8 in 1997 to over 35 more recently, with shows presented each Sunday, Wednesday and Saturday (with a couple of Thursdays and Fridays) throughout the summer.
+The free summer programs have increased from 8 in 1997 to over 30 more recently, with shows presented each Sunday, Wednesday and Saturday (plus one Friday for fireworks night) throughout the summer.